 PPL pilots looking to undertake a Commercial Pilot Licence (CPL) course will need to accumulate a minimum of 100 Pilot-in-Command (PIC) hours.
 Our structured hour building programme ensures students achieve this requirement for CPL issue while also preparing you for the CPL course.

-Our team of experienced flight instructors teach the CPL course will be available to help you build the additional skills and experiences required to meet the very high standards expected of you during the CPL skill test.
+Our team of experienced flight instructors who teach the CPL modular flying course will be made available to help you build the additional skills and experiences required to meet the very high standards expected of you during the CPL skill test.

-PPL pilots working towards CPL must also accumulate a certain amount of flight time before they can begin the modular professional flight training courses.
+PPL pilots working towards CPL must accumulate a certain amount of flight time before they can begin the professional modular flight training courses.
 For example, pilots must have completed, before starting the: -

 When you apply for the CPL(A) you must have at least 200 hours of total flight time (although you may count 5 hours in a flight simulator training device - FSTD), which must include 100 hours as PIC, of which at least 20 hours must be cross-country, which shall include a cross country flight of at least 300 NM including full stop landings at two (2) aerodromes.

-Do make sure your log book reflects these minimum flight time requirements before you start your training as your licensing regulatory authority will check your log book.
+Do make sure your log book reflects these minimum flight time requirements before you start your professional modular flight training courses as your licensing authority will check your log book.
 If you did not meet the minimums before starting the ME/IR/CPL training, it will invalidate the course.

 ‘Hour building’ is the term used to describe the accumulation of the 100 hours Pilot-in-Command (PIC) flight time requirement for CPL issue after gaining your PPL.

-Once you complete your PPL and Night Rating course, you should start the 100-hour time building phase soon after while you are still in current flying practice.
+Once you complete your PPL and Night Rating course, ideally you should start pretty soon after the 100-hour time building phase while you are still in current flying practice.
 Having passed the PPL skill test, it is wise just to continue through another month and complete the 150 hours total time.
 If you let your recency lapse you will incur additional expense getting current again as you will need to fly with an instructor to have your proficiency checked.
 After a long period of no flying, it is a given that you will have lost some of your proficiency which you worked so hard to get in gaining your PPL.
 You will also leave yourself with more flying to do before starting the CPL and ME-IR which adds time and financial pressure.
-Once the 150 hours have been logged and you have passed all 13 ATPL examinations, you can start and finish the ME rating, CPL and ME-IR courses with no delay or interruptions which is all dual instruction.
-It's in this period that you need to be focused on sharpening your flying proficiency with an instructor so you reach peak flying practice for the CPL and ME-IR skill test.
+Once the 150 hours have been logged and you have passed all 13 ATPL examinations, you can start and finish without delay or interruptions the MEP rating, CPL and ME-IR courses which is all dual instruction.
+In this period you need to be focused on sharpening your flying proficiency with an instructor so you reach peak flying practice for the CPL and ME-IR skill test.

 Flight time commences when an aircraft moves under its own power for the purposes of flight and ends when the aircraft comes to rest after landing.
 This is the time you record in your pilot log book, known as block time.